getsentry/raven-objc/README.md

 ### ARC Support

 raven-objc requires ARC support and should run on iOS 4.0 and higher.
-However, `RavenJSONUtilities.m` needs to be compiled with the `-fno-objc-arc` flag.
-To do this in Xcode, go to your active target and select the "Build Phases" tab.
-In the "Compiler Flags" column, set `-fno-objc-arc` for `RavenJSONUtilities.m`.

 ## Issues and questions